Cohort Browser

 These databases can then be explored using the Cohort Browser.
 Scientists can filter the dataset by any data field and save these filtered samples as cohorts.
 These cohorts can be shared with other scientists and also can be used as inputs to analysis apps to perform such tasks as calculating allele frequencies or performing a GWAS analysis.

-The Cohort Browser dashboard can show up to three tabs based on the configuration of the dataset: Overview, Data Preview, and Genomics.
+The Cohort Browser dashboard can show up to three tabs based on the configuration of the dataset: Overview, Data Preview, and either Genomics (if the dataset contains germline genomic data) or Somatic Variants (if the dataset contains somatic variant data).
 Tabs are loaded as the user clicks on them, so if there is no change in filtering, the tabs will stay cached and will not need to reload.

 Bioinformaticians who wish to perform ad hoc statistical analysis are able to create JupyterLab environments backed by Spark clusters to directly query their data and create dataframes within a Python or R environment for further analysis.

-Datasets need to be prepared and ingested in order to be used by Cohort Browser.
-See the Ingesting Data page for further information on how to ingest datasets on the DNAnexus Platform,
+Datasets need to be prepared and ingested in order to be accessible via the Cohort Browser.
+See the Ingesting Data page for information on the ingestion process.

 From the project where a dataset is located, go to Manage tab and select your dataset of interest.
 Click on the Explore Data action to open this dataset in Cohort Browser.